ini-bdds/bdqc/README.rst

 1. Summary (\*.bdqc) files are `collected <Collection_>`_.
 2. All files' summaries (the JSON_-formatted content of all corresponding \*.bdqc files) are `flattened <Flattening_>`_ into a matrix.
-3. `Heuristic analysis is applied <Heuristic analysis_>`_ to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.
+3. `Heuristic analysis is applied <Heuristic Analysis_>`_ to the columns of the matrix to identify rows (corresponding to the original files) that might be anomalies.

+The framework (bdqc.scan or bdqc.analysis) exits with a status code indicating the overall analysis result: no anomalies, incomparable files, anomalies detected (or an error occurred).

 Collection
 ----------